tdauth/wowr/README.md

 Usually, it is the best to ally one Freelancer with one Warlord from the beginning.
 The Warlord can support the Freelancer with units, resources and XP and the Freelancer can level faster.
-Alliances can be made via Warcraft's menu.
+Alliances can be forged via Warcraft's menu or chat commands.
 Build many custom goldmines as Warlords to collect gold much faster.
 Defend your base with towers and close the gates if necessary.
 Strong bases are almost impossible to conquer.
 Find some good creep spots or enemies (maybe Warlord AI) to level your hero constantly.